Shawn-Nichol/AndroidKotlinGuide/BackgroundTasks/Background optimizations.md

 }
 ```

-When the conditions of your job are met, your app receives a callback to run the onstartJob() method in the specified Jobservice.class.
+When the conditions of your job are met, your app receives a callback to run the `onStartJob()` method in the specified `Jobservice.class`.

-A new alternative to Jobscheduler is `WorkManager`, an API that allows yout to schedule background tasks that need guaranteed completion, regardless of whether the app process is around or not. `WorkManager` chooses the appropriate way to run the work (either directly on a thread in your app process as well as using JobScheduler, FirebaseJobDispatcher, or AlarmManager) based on such factors as the device API level.
+A new alternative to `Jobscheduler` is `WorkManager`, an API that allows you to schedule background tasks that need guaranteed completion, regardless of whether the app process is around or not. `WorkManager` chooses the appropriate way to run the work (either directly on a thread in your app process as well as using JobScheduler, FirebaseJobDispatcher, or AlarmManager) based on such factors as the device API level.
 Additionally, `WorkManager` does not require Play Services and provides several advanced features, such as chaining tasks together or checking a task's status.

 ## Monitor network connectivity while the app is running
-App that are running can still listen for Connectivity_change with a registered BroadcastReciever.
-However, the connectivity Manager API privdes a more robust method to request a callback only when specified newtork conditions are met.
+Apps that are running can still listen for `Connectivity_change` with a registered BroadcastReciever.
+However, the connectivity Manager API provides a more robust method to request a callback only when specified newtork conditions are met.

-Network requests objects deine the parameters of the newtork callback in terms of Network capabilities. you create Network request objects with the NetworkRequest.Builder class. registerNetworkCallback() then passes the networkReuqest objects with the networkRequest object to the system.
-When the nework conditions are met, the app receives a callback to execute the onAvailable) method defined in its connectivity Manger.
-Networkcallback classs.
+Network requests objects define the parameters of the newtork callback in terms of Network capabilities.
+Create Network request objects with the `NetworkRequest.Builder` class. `registerNetworkCallback()` then passes the networkReuqest objects with the networkRequest object to the system.
+When the nework conditions are met, the app receives a callback to execute the `onAvailable()` method defined in its connectivity Manger. `NetworkCallback` classs.
-Teh app continue sot receive callback until either the app exits or it calls unregisterNetworkCallaback().
+The app continues to receive callbacks until either the app exits or it calls `unregisterNetworkCallaback()`.

 ## Restrictiosn on receiving image and video broadcasts
-In android 7 (API 24) apps are nota ble to send or receive ACTION_NEW_PICTURE or ACTION_NEW_VIDEO broadcasts.
-This restiction helps alleviate the performance and user experince impacts when sevarl apps must wake up in order to prcess a new image or video.
+In android 7 (API 24) apps are not able to send or receive `ACTION_NEW_PICTURE` or `ACTION_NEW_VIDEO` broadcasts.
+This restiction helps alleviate the performance and user experince impacts when sevral apps must wake up in order to prcess a new image or video.
 Android 7 extends Jobinfo and jobpramaeters to provide an alternative solution.

-## Trigger jbos on ocntent URI changes
+## Trigger jbos on content URI changes
-To trigger jobs on content URI chagnes, Android 7 extends the JbInfo ApI with the follwoig methods
+To trigger jobs on content URI chagnes, Android 7 extends the JobInfo API with the follwoig methods

 `JobInfo.TriggerContentUri()`
 Encapsulates parameters required to trigger a job on a ocntnent URI chagnes.